kostyanoob/Epidemic-Simulator/README.md

 2) weights for the individuals internal risk factors.
 3) weights for the groups' risk factors.
 4) f_neg and f_pos function shapes (used for discounting the risk of the infection)
 5) time_variables (in days) with their corresponding expectations and standard deviations.
-These means and standard deviations parameterize the corresponding gaussian distributions from which the illness stage durations will be sampled during the simulation.
+These means and standard deviations (STD) parameterize the corresponding gaussian (and exponential) distributions from which the illness stage durations will be sampled during the simulation (an independend drawing for each illness session).

-	(t1,s1) : Mean duration between time of INFECTION and time of DETECTION, and the associated standard deviation
+	(t1,s1) : Mean, STD of Gaussian distribution from which the simulator draws T1 - the duration of the INFECTED stage.

-	(t2,s2) : Mean duration between time of DETECTION and time of being CONTAGIOUS, and the associated standard deviation
+	(t2,s2) : Mean, STD of Gaussian distribution from which the simulator draws T2 - the duration of the DETECTABLE stage.

-	(t3,s3): Mean duration between time of being CONTAGIOUS and time of being NON-CONTAGIOUS, and the associated standard deviation
+	(t3,s3): Mean, STD of Gaussian distribution from which the simulator draws T3 - the duration of the CONTAGIOUS-A-SYMPTOMATIC stage.

-	(t4,s4): Mean duration between time of being CONTAGIOUS and time of being SYMPOMATIC, and the associated standard deviation
+	(t4,s4): Shift,lambda parameter of Exponential disribution, from which the simulator draws T4 - the duration the CONTAGIOUS-PRE-SYMPTOMATIC stage.

-	(t5,s5): Mean duration between time of being SYMPOMATIC and time of being NON-CONTAGIOUS, the associated standard deviation.
+	(t5,s5): Mean, STD of Gaussian distribution, from which the simulator draws T5 - the duration the CONTAGIOUS-SYMPTOMATIC stage.

 6) Test error probabilities  (in [0,1] fractions) to represent the probability of returning a wrong test result of person x as a function of the state x resides at:

-	P_test_error_idle – (False-Positive) a probability that a person in idle state is found Positive in a test.
+	P_test_error_idle – (False-Positive) a probability that a person in SUSCEPTIBLE state is found Positive in a test.
 This value should be according to the commonly known false-positive rate.

-	P_test_error_infected – (False-Negative), a probability that a person in infected state is found Negative in a test.
+	P_test_error_infected – (False-Negative), a probability that a person in INFECTED state is found Negative in a test.
 This value should be quite high since the person is still not reached the detectable state.

-	P_test_error_detectable – (False-Negative) a probability that a person in detectable state is found Negative in a test.
+	P_test_error_detectable – (False-Negative) a probability that a person in DETECTABLE state is found Negative in a test.
 This value should be much lower than P_test_error_infected.

-	P_test_error_contagious – (False-Negative) a probability that a person in contagious state is found Negative in a test.
+	P_test_error_contagious – (False-Negative) a probability that a person in PRE-SYMPTOMATIC state is found Negative in a test.
 This value should be much lower than P_test_error_infected.

-	P_test_error_symptomatic – (False-Negative) a probability that a person in symptomatic state is found Negative in a test.
+	P_test_error_symptomatic – (False-Negative) a probability that a person in SYMPTOMATIC or in ASYMPTOMATIC state is found Negative in a test.
 This value should be much lower than P_test_error_infected.

-	P_test_error_non_contagious – (False-Positive) a probability that a person in non-contagious state is found Positive in a test.
-This value should be according to the commonly known false-positive rate.
+	P_test_error_non_contagious – (False-Positive) a probability that a person in RECOVERED state is found Positive in a test.

 ### (3) simulation_inputs.txt file to set up parameters:
 1) Path of the spreadsheet